Of all the gifts you could give, this is the greatest.

 - two 10-15 minute daily training sessions

-- taking the puppy on a socialization outing to different places at least three times per week
+- taking the puppy on socialization outings at least three times per week

 Although this is a lot, many of these activities can be combined.
 For example, you can accomplish your walk, a training session, a play period, and a socialization outing all at the same time.
 Feeding, a training session, and a play period could all be combined into one 20 minute session.
 Grooming counts as a training session.
 The day you attend training class, you will accomplish all of your training, play, and socialization requirements in one session!